Dillweed Namespace Stewardship Office · Operations Charter

 9.1 Backup and Durability

-• Database backup frequency — Daily automated backup of data/registry.db to at least one off-host location.
+• Database backup frequency — A daily automated backup of data/registry.db MUST be written to at least one off-host location.

 • Keypair backup — As specified in §5.1.
-Backup integrity verified monthly.
+Backup integrity MUST be verified monthly.

-• Backup restoration test — Full restoration from backup tested at least once every six months.
-Target restoration time from the most recent verified backup is 24 hours during the founding phase.
+• Backup restoration test — Full restoration from backup MUST be tested at least once every six months.
+The target restoration time from the most recent verified backup is 24 hours during the founding phase.

-• Audit log retention — Registration log retained indefinitely.
+• Audit log retention — The registration log MUST be retained indefinitely.
 No rows may be deleted or modified.

 9.2 Software Maintenance

-• Node.js runtime and better-sqlite3 dependency kept within one major version of current stable release.
+• Node.js runtime and better-sqlite3 dependency SHOULD be kept within one major version of current stable release.

-• Security advisories for dependencies reviewed within 7 days of publication.
+• Security advisories for dependencies MUST be reviewed within 7 days of publication.

-• Registry software updates tested against the existing database before deployment to the production instance.
+• Registry software updates MUST be tested against the existing database before deployment to the authoritative registry instance.

 9.3 Monitoring